Council tax on empty property

 Generally, a dwelling would be classed as a job-related dwelling where it is a dwelling provided by a person’s employer for the purposes of performing their work.
 Examples include headteachers for boarding schools who are required to live in school accommodation, or certain care workers who need to live on site to carry out their role.

-This exception applies to dwellings that could not reasonably be occupied as a permanent residence.
+This exception applies to dwellings that couldn't reasonably be occupied as a permanent residence.

-In applying this exception, we must consider whether there are any planning restrictions which explicitly set out that the dwelling cannot be used as a main residence.
-For example, where this is purpose-built holiday accommodation which can only be used as holiday accommodation.
+In applying this exception, we must consider whether there are any planning restrictions which explicitly set out that the dwelling can't be used as a main residence.
+This could be, for example, where this is purpose-built holiday accommodation which can only be used as holiday accommodation.

-In addition, this exception provides for dwellings which have planning restrictions whereby they cannot be occupied for at least 28 continuous days in a year.
+In addition, this exception provides for dwellings which have planning restrictions whereby they can't be occupied for at least 28 continuous days in a year.
 In some cases, we might categorise a dwelling with this restriction as being a person’s sole or main residence.
-Where this is the case, the dwelling would not be liable for the premium since this cannot apply to a main residence.
+Where this is the case, the dwelling wouldn't be liable for the premium since it can't apply to a main residence.

-Where a dwelling requires or is undergoing major repairs or is undergoing structural alteration it may be excepted from the empty home premium for up to 12 months.
-Where major repairs are completed in less than 12 months, the exception will still apply to the dwelling for up to six months or until the end of the 12 months whichever is sooner.
+Where a dwelling requires or is undergoing major repairs or is undergoing structural alteration it may be excepted from the empty home premium for up to twelve months.
+Where major repairs are completed in less than twelve months, the exception will still apply to the dwelling for up to six months, or until the end of the twelve months, whichever is sooner.

 This exception only applies on empty homes.
-This exception cannot apply again unless the dwelling has been sold.
-If the dwelling is substantially furnished and becomes a second home without a resident, then this exception will end.
+This exception can't apply again unless the dwelling has been sold.
+If the dwelling is substantially furnished and becomes a second home without a resident, this exception will end.